JeffW12345/English-Draughts-Using-Spring-Boot/README.md

 - Open two separate instances of the application to simulate two players.
 - Follow the on-screen instructions to play the game.

+This application was built using Java 17, though it may work with earlier versions of Java.

 ASSUMPTIONS
 ===========